albert-decatur/openaddress-ma-sources/README.md

 Feet are US Survey Feet, which are ~0.3048006096m.

 Note that towns in Dukes and Nantucket counties may be in Mass state plane islands rather than mainland.
+A small handful of points appear to be well outside MA.